5th December, 2022 - 8th December, 2022 (4 days)

 Who should attend

-This course is aimed at anyone who wants to get a very comprehensive understanding of the injection moulding process.
-The course material has a very practical application with approximately 70% of the time spent on the machines.
-No prior experience is assumed but all trainees will be expected to complete our free e-learning module in advance of attending training.
+The course is suitable for moulding operators, team-leaders, tool setters and technicians – who have not completed formal injection moulding training, and also for engineers who are new to injection moulding, or for anyone who wants to gain a comprehensive understanding of the injection moulding process.
+No prior experience is required, but all trainees will be expected to complete our free e-learning module in advance of attending training.

 At the end of the course trainees should be able to:

-- Install an injection mould into a moulding machine
+- Install and remove an injection mould into/out of a moulding machine

-- Start up a moulding machine and adjust the shot size/holding pressure to produce cosmetically acceptable parts
+- Start up an injection moulding machine and adjust the shot size/holding pressure to produce cosmetically and dimensionally acceptable parts

-- Purge out the screw and barrel and shut down a moulding machine
+- Purge and shut down a machine safely

 Steve O’ Leary has delivered training in Injection Moulding for First Polymer Training since 2000, initially joining FPT Skillnet as the Training Center Manager.
 Previous to this he worked as an Extrusion/ Injection Moulding Engineer with Boston Scientific in Galway, Extrusion Technician and Extrusion Supervisor with Sherwood Medical in Tullamore (currently Medtronic Tullamore) and as an Injection Moulding Technician with Tubex in Nenagh, Co.
 Tipperary.
 He graduated from Athlone IT having studied Plastics Engineering from 1988 to 1992.